 April Werle

+April Werle (b.
+1995) is a narrative painter based in Missoula, Montana.
+Her recent solo exhibitions include I Live With a Ghost, PlatteForum; My Other Half, The Chase Gallery; and Secret Life of a Multicultural Couple, Bell Projects.
+Her work has also been featured in the Montana Museum of Art and Culture, The Holter Museum of Art, and Missoula Art Museum.
 Werle was selected as a PlatteForum Artist-in-Residence and for the Emerging Artist Residency at Centrum Foundation.
-She was honored with the Creative West Artist Fund Award, as well as a Strategic Investment Grant and ARPA Grant from the Montana Arts Council.
+She was honored with the Creative West Artist Fund Award, as well as the ARPA Grant and Strategic Investment Grant from the Montana Arts Council.
 Werle’s work has been published in Create!
 Magazine, New Visionary Magazine, and Mahalaya.

 Artwork